From the Collections

 In the Library’s collection of jewelry is a cross pin, consisting of eleven old mine cut diamonds outlined by a thin band of gold.

-Explore the messages of an engraving that hung in Mary Baker Eddy’s home.
+Read the history of a beautiful clock that struck the hours in Mary Baker Eddy’s home.